company8/ComfyUI_LLM_Hub/README.md

 ```
 Delete "--config-settings=cmake.args="-DGGML_CUDA=on" if you don't have a GPU.

+`Notes:`
-`Note:` You can delete "--verbose" if you don't want to see the process of the compling.
+- You can delete "--verbose" if you don't want to see the process of the compling.
+- GGUF models don't need to be named "model.gguf".

 ## LLM Settings
 The `LLM Settings` offers a range of configurable parameters allowing for precise control over the text